liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 ### Overriding Liferay portal translations [](id=lp-6-1-dgen03-overriding-liferay-portal-translations-0)

-If you want your translations available throughout the portal, or if you want to override an existing translation, please chapter 7, specifically the *Overriding a Language.properties File* section which describes how to use hook to override existing Liferay translations.
-Using this technique, you can share your keys with other portlets, as well as override existing Liferay translations.
+If you want your translations available throughout the portal, or if you want to override an existing translation, refer to Chapter 7 of this guide, specifically the *Overriding a Language.properties File* section.
+It describes how to use a hook to override existing Liferay translations.
+You can share your keys with other portlets, as well as override existing Liferay translations.

 ### Summary [](id=lp-6-1-dgen03-summary-0)

-When localization is important, always consider statements in a *localization plan*, since some portlets in your plugin and hard customer requests can make a mess in your localization files and keys.
+If localization is important for your portlets, always consider statements in a *localization plan*, since some portlets in your plugin and hard customer requests can make a mess in your localization files and keys.
 If possible, always reuse Liferay core language keys.
-The benefit is huge.

-If there is no key you can use, you can create your own, as we have described.
+If there's no key you can use, you can create your own, as we described here.
-Liferay gives you all the tools necessary to make localization possible, and also uses a web service to provide rudimentary translations for you to use.
+Liferay gives you the tools to make localization possible, and uses a web service to provide rudimentary translations.